Classification II: evaluation & tuning {#classification2}

 Predict the labels in the test set¶

-Now that we have a bind_cols
+Now that we have a \(K\)-nearest neighbors classifier object, we can use it to

 \index{bind_cols} to add the